-"What can I do when my iPhone won't turn on because I have no more storage?
-There is ample information on what to do when your storage is full.
-But there is not much information on what to do once your phone has no more space and will not start up."
+"What can I do when my iPhone won't turn on because I have no enough storage?
+There is not much information on what to do once my phone has no more space and will not start up."

 Do you have a problem like the above user?
 Well, fear not!
 You have come to the right place!
-Today I'll show some nifty tricks you can do when your iPhone storage is full and won't turn on.
-Don't go away just yet!
-I'll go in-depth on talking about the methods.
-So, please stick around till the end!
-And let's jump right in, shall we?
+Today I'll show some nifty tricks you can do when your iPhone storage full won't turn on.

 We will talk about primarily three ways to fix this storage problem.
 These are quite simple and easy to follow.
 So, follow them closely.
 Are you ready?
 Let's go!